Anauderis/CSCI-272-Fall25/README.md

 ## Week 3
 Week 3 continues on the concept of functions - as introduced in week 2, and introduces the concept of arrays, vectors, and vector methods.

+### In Class Examples
+These are in class codes that were written and explained by the instructor to enforce a concept for a given topic